 Montana's economy is bolstered by agriculture.
 Annually, agriculture contributes more than 2.4 billion dollars to the state.
 Of that colossal number, livestock contributes almost half.
-The wide-open plains and grazing land of Montana supports 2.6 million beef cattle and 18,000 dairy cows.
+The wide-open plains and grazing land of Montana support 2.6 million beef cattle and 18,000 dairy cows.
 To put that into perspective, that is ultimately 3 head of cattle for each human in the state!
-It's no wonder that Montana is ranked 6th for the total number of beef cattle and is considered the world's hub for seedstock, registered cattle used for breeding.
-In addition to beef and milk production, cattle also provide important by-products such as leather, soap and cosmetics.
+It's no wonder that Montana is ranked 6th for the total number of beef cattle and is considered the world's hub for seed stock, registered cattle used for breeding.
+In addition to beef and milk production, cattle also provide important by-products such as leather, soap, and cosmetics.
 The cow-calf operation is popular among ranchers where a herd of cattle is kept for breeding and producing calves.
-Because of a cow's digestive system encompassing four stomachs, they can digest plant material and thus thrive on grasses and other vegetation.
+Because a cow's digestive system encompasses four stomachs, they can digest plant material and thus thrive on grasses and other vegetation.